fhalab/LevSeq/README.md

 ### Installation:

 ### Other software
-LevSeq uses Samtools and Minimap2 so these need to be installed and added to your path.
+LevSeq uses Samtools and Minimap2 and clustal omega so these need to be installed and added to your path.

 Check these work by running: